-Spanish teachers need to be capable of planning lessons and educating students utilizing exercises and activities that assist in Spanish language acquisition.
-Additional traits of a proficient Spanish language teacher include versatility, patience, good communication abilities, a sincere desire to help students learn and the capacity to think critically.
-Teaching students in grades K-12 might be tiring and frustrating, at times, but offers great rewards when students' accomplishments may be observed.
+Spanish teachers must be proficient in speaking and reading English and Spanish as well as able to plan lessons and teach students utilizing exercises and activities that assist in Spanish language acquisition.
+They must be versatile and patient and have strong instructional, organizational, and communication skills, as well as a sincere desire to help students learn.
+Additionally, they must have basic computer knowledge and the capacity to think critically.
+Teaching students in kindergarten through 12th grade can sometimes be tiring and frustrating, but it also offers great rewards when students' accomplishments are observed.

 |Degree Level||Bachelor's degree required; some states require a master's degree|